 It’s human nature: people are optimistic planners.
 Everyone assumes that things take less time than they do, which isn’t an ideal approach for time-billing companies.
 If you’re always underestimating how long a project will take, then the work is never done on time, and that throws off the timelines—and budgets—for everything else.

 Enter variance reporting.
 You can run analyses on time, budgets, and schedules to improve the accuracy of your future plans.
 Take time variance, for example: Compare the time spent on completed projects of similar scope to the time estimated on the original plans, and you’ll quickly see projects that don’t have enough time spent.
-With variance reporting, you can even drill down to a specific time period to see how things are progressing against the plan or see how a specific person is tracking against their planned time.
+With variance reporting, you can even drill down to a specific time period to see how things are progressing against the plan or see how a specific person is tracking against their planned [#section-three]time.[#section-three]

 Profit Report